 AI-enhanced photo editing in real estate marketing

-The prototype integrates interactive machine learning to foster collaboration and mutual learning between humans and AI.
+The prototype integrates interactive machine learning to encourage collaboration and mutual learning between humans and AI.
 The focus then shifted to a 'Strategic AI Transformation Analysis' within the real estate marketing industry, exploring the potential for AI to disrupt the market.
-Through extensive interviews with industry leaders, we assessed the potential of AI-driven transformations and proposed HI business model innovation solutions for the company.
+Through extensive interviews with industry leaders, we assessed the potential impact of AI-driven transformations and proposed HI business model innovation solutions for the company.

 A dynamic model of human-AI collaboration

-An example of HI-driven value generation innovation
+HI-driven innovation in value generation

 Team